-This year we offered a Yacht Show website (www.usviyachtshow.org), which consisted of an event map, brochure of exhibiting yachts, our Covid-19 protocols, schedule of events, pictures, videos, and a message from Governor Albert Bryan Jr. This website eliminated the need for paper maps and brochures and was a very useful resource for all attendees.
+This year we offered a Yacht Show website (www.usviyachtshow.org), which consisted of an event map, brochure of exhibiting yachts, schedule of events, pictures, videos, and a message from Governor Albert Bryan Jr. This website eliminated the need for paper maps and brochures and was a very useful resource for all attendees.